PezzLa/pezzla.github.io/_pages/ringdown.md

 The data listed below are freely available, but remember to reference the original work(s)!

-For additional requests, send me a mail at [laura.pezzella@gssi.it](mailto:laura.pezzella@gssi.it) .
+For additional requests, send me an email at [laura.pezzella@gssi.it](mailto:laura.pezzella@gssi.it) .

 <table>